 - quiche or frittata

-- pancakes (we always have a little leftover batter from Sunday morning pancakes to make mini-pancakes for morning tea during the week)
+- Pancakes (we always have a little leftover batter from Sunday morning pancakes to make mini-pancakes for morning tea during the week)

 - Leftover oatmeal (cold porridge – renamed Bircher muesli).
 Dress it up with plenty of fresh fruit and seeds or nuts if allowed)

 Fresh fruit and vegetables are easy and nutritious.

-Home baked goodies
+Lunchbox Snack Ideas: Home baked goodies and other ideas

 Sandwiches – making great lunches since the middle ages

 Make sandwiches healthy and filling by using the best quality bread you can afford and add some protein.
-Sourdough and wraps are a great options.
+Sourdough and wraps are great options.

-- egg and mayo
+- egg lettuce and mayo

-- tuna and mayo
+- tuna lettuce and mayo

 - grated carrot, cream cheese and sultana